 In 2011 both Robert and Charlotte the eldest son and youngest daughter of Anne, came to work at the School and Nursery.
 Robert took on the role of Estates Manager and takes after his grandmother with a love of the outdoors.
 Charlotte started as Assistant Bursar and became Bursar when Anne retired from her active role in 2016.

 In 2016, Alex, Anne’s eldest daughter came to work at the School and Nursery, with her main duties being Human Resources as well as other administrative tasks.

-To this day Ramillies remains a small, nurturing, family run School and Nursery, set in beautiful grounds in a semi-rural location in Cheadle Hulme.
+To this day Ramillies remains a small, nurturing, family run Nursery, set in beautiful grounds in a semi-rural location in Cheadle Hulme.
 Whilst technology and equipment has moved with the times, some of the historical features of the buildings still exist.